GMPavanLab/dynsight/docs/source/sample_entropy.rst

 As expected, solid ice has a very low SampEn, liquid water has the highest, and the interface has intermediate values.
 Moreover, the SampEn decreases as ∆t increases, because a larger ∆t enforces clusters with stronger temporal coherence.

 Finally, we can plot the SampEn weighted with the population fraction of each cluster.
-Differently from Shannon entropy, there is no guarantee that SampEn is convex, and thus values larger that the SampEn of the entire dataset are possible.
+Differently from Shannon entropy, there is no guarantee that SampEn is convex, and thus values larger than the SampEn of the entire dataset are possible.

 .. code-block:: python